 Wisconsin’s theft laws cover many illegal activities, including possessing stolen property.
 In many cases, the penalties for possessing stolen property are the same as those for stealing the property directly.
-Accordingly, knowing how to beat a possession of stolen property charge in Milwaukee, Wisconsin, requires working with a capable theft defense attorney.
+Accordingly, knowing how to beat a possession of stolen property charge in Milwaukee, Wisconsin, requires working with a capable Milwaukee theft attorney.
 A lawyer will help you understand the charges against you and work with you to develop a viable defense strategy.

 What Is the Charge for Possession of Stolen Property in Wisconsin?